 Shopping for Car Insurance In Utah

-Not surprisingly considering the very low rate of uninsured drivers, Utah ranks among the more affordable states for car insurance.
-A 2015 study by Insure.com ranked Utah as number 40 based on average sample insurance rates across the country.
+It is not surprising considering the very low rate of uninsured drivers, Utah ranks among the more affordable states for car insurance.
+According to a 2017 study by Insure.com ranked Utah as number 42 based on average sample insurance rates across the country.
 Insurance rates are several hundred dollars below the national average.

 The Utah Insurance Department offers consumers a list of resources and assistance to make shopping for car insurance easier.
 Utah insurers use a variety of factors to determine auto insurance rates.
 Among them are credit scores, which can legally be used in the state of Utah for the purpose of rating insurance policies.